What are the EPR Regulations in the EU?

 Managing EPR compliance in the EU can be challenging and resource-intensive—even more so if your company is considered a producer in multiple countries across the EU and beyond.
 Having access to the right tools, along with regulatory expertise, is essential to ensure compliance.

-Whether your company is managing EPR compliance in the EU or elsewhere, Source Intelligence’s global EPR program helps your team streamline due diligence obligations arising from EPR legislation around the world, including in the areas of WEEE, packaging, and batteries.
+Whether your company is managing EPR compliance in the EU or elsewhere, Source Intelligence’s global EPR Solution helps your team streamline due diligence obligations arising from EPR legislation around the world, including in the areas of WEEE, packaging, and batteries.
 We offer a spectrum of services to help your company achieve its EPR recycling targets, including data collation and consultation on certain aspects of your EPR obligations.

-Explore our EPR program to learn more about how Source Intelligence can simplify the complexities of global EPR compliance.
+Schedule a demo to learn more about how Source Intelligence can simplify the complexities of global EPR compliance.